 If your business activities fall into either of these categories, you’re eligible for the offset.

 - In which you have a problem and the only way to find the solution is through experimenting with a new system or process (deliberately broad); OR

 - Which are undertaken for the purpose of creating ‘new knowledge’ (also deliberately broad).

 Supporting activities are activities commenced with the aim of enabling core R&D activities.
-For example, you may need to buy a piece of software to help your web developer build the new process on your website.
-This would classify as a supporting activity as it enables your business to create the new system or process.
+For example, you may need to buy a piece of software to help your web developer build a new process on your website.
+This would classify as a supporting activity as it enables your business to create a new system or process.

 But what about 'new knowledge'?